 My following account is of one of my visits to Landmannalaugar:

-Our first stop was at Árborg in Árnes, where there is a gas-station and café up-country in South-Iceland, where we bought food to eat in Landmannalaugar (also a toilet stop).
+Our first stop was at Árborg in Árnes, where there is a gas station and café up-country in South-Iceland, where we bought food to eat in Landmannalaugar.
 Then we drove further on into Þjórsárdalur valley and stopped by the beautiful waterfall Hjálparfoss, Help's Falls.

 Hjálparfoss runs in the river Fossá right before it merges into Þjórsá river, Iceland's longest river.
-Further up this river one can find Iceland's second highest waterfall, Háifoss, on which I have written another blog.
+Further up this river, you will find Iceland's second highest waterfall, Háifoss, on which I have written another travel-blog.

-From there we drove up to the highlands.
-We passed several power plants of which there are many in this area, harvesting the energy from the rivers Þjórsá and Tungnaá.
-We made two stops on the way, one "technical stop" (toilet stop) at Hrauneyjar Highland Centre (remember to bring coins as we have to pay for the toilet facilities in the highlands) - and the other stop was at Hnausapollur, an extinct crater, which is now filled with a lake.
+We stopped twice on the way, one "technical stop" (toilet stop) at Hrauneyjar Highland Centre (remember to bring coins as we have to pay for the toilet facilities in the highlands) - and the other stop was at Hnausapollur, an extinct crater, which is now lake filled.